RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

-.. _doc_converting_glsl_to_godot_shaders:
+.. _doc_converting_glsl_to_rebel_shaders:

-Converting GLSL to Godot shaders
+Converting GLSL to Rebel Shaders
 ================================

-This document explains the differences between Godot's shading language and GLSL and gives practical advice on how to migrate shaders from other sources, such as Shadertoy and The Book of Shaders, into Godot shaders.
+This document explains the differences between Rebel Shading Language and GLSL and gives practical advice on how to migrate shaders from other sources, such as Shadertoy and The Book of Shaders, into Rebel Shaders.

-For detailed information on Godot's shading language, please refer to the :ref:`Shading Language <doc_shading_language>` reference.
+For detailed information on Rebel Shading Language, please refer to the :ref:`doc_shading_language` reference.

 GLSL
 ----

-Godot uses a shading language based on GLSL with the addition of a few quality-of-life features.
-Accordingly, most features available in GLSL are available in Godot's shading language.
+Rebel Shading Language is based on GLSL with the addition of a few quality-of-life features.
+Accordingly, most features available in GLSL are available in Rebel Shading Language.

 Shader programs
 ^^^^^^^^^^^^^^^

 In GLSL, each shader uses a separate program.
 You have one program for the vertex shader and one for the fragment shader.
-In Godot, you have a single shader that contains a ``vertex`` and/or a ``fragment`` function.
-If you only choose to write one, Godot will supply the other.
+In Rebel Engine, you have a single shader that contains a ``vertex`` and/or a ``fragment`` function.
+If you only choose to write one, Rebel Engine will supply the other.

-Godot allows uniform variables and functions to be shared by defining the fragment and vertex shaders in one file.
+Rebel Shading Language allows uniform variables and functions to be shared by defining the fragment and vertex shaders in one file.
 In GLSL, the vertex and fragment programs cannot share variables except when varyings are used.